 - Basic information: Name, postal address, phone/mobile number, email address, date of birth

 - Device information: IP address, geolocation, device address

 - Transactional: Data our customers provide us with in regards to your transactions with them to help detect and prevent fraud

 - Inference Data: Information generated from your interactions or transactions with our clients (which they provide to us) to create risk scores for fraud prevention and regulatory compliance purposes.

 - Image: Photo on a passport, driving license, or other identification document, self-taken photos.

-- Documentation: Information on documentation that you provide to our customers (e.g., medical insurance number)
+- Documentation: Information on documentation that you provide to our customers such as medical insurance cards, drivers licenses and passports

 Our standard Acuant API gives our business customers access to 30+ third-party data sources, 300+ watch lists, and award-winning identity verification, fraud prevention and compliance solutions, including one to one facial recognition and match services, part of which is performed by our third-party partners.

 How does the facial recognition and match solution work?*